 BOT 2010C.
-GENERAL BOTANY: Four Credits, Four Hours - Lecture and Laboratory including field trips.
+GENERAL BOTANY: Four Credits, Four Hours - Lecture and laboratory including field trips.
 (Spring) An introduction to plant classification, structure, function and ecology; including medicinal and poisonous plants of North Florida.
-Prerequisite: Successful completion of an NFCC developmental reading course option or appropriate reading placement score on a postsecondary readiness test.
+Note: This is a reading intensive course.
+Discuss options with an advisor.

 BSC 1005C.
-INTRODUCTION TO BIOLOGY: Four Credits, Four Hours - Combined Lecture and Laboratory.
-(Fall, Spring) An Overview of Biology for non-science majors.
+INTRODUCTION TO BIOLOGY: Four Credits, Four Hours - Combined Lecture and laboratory.
+(Fall, Spring) An overview of biology for non-science majors.
 Topics include basic chemistry, cell structure and function, basic metabolism, genetics, evolution of biological diversity, and ecology.
 This course cannot be substituted for BSC 1010C.
-Prerequisite: Successful completion of an NFCC developmental reading course option or appropriate reading placement score on a postsecondary readiness test.
+Note: This is a reading intensive course.
+Discuss options with an advisor.

 BSC 1010C.
-PRINCIPLES OF BIOLOGY I: Four Credits, Four Hours - Lecture and Laboratory.
+PRINCIPLES OF BIOLOGY I: Four Credits, Four Hours - Lecture and laboratory.
 (Fall, Spring, Summer) An exploration of the fundamental principles of living organisms, and a guide to building a basic understanding of morphological and physiological principles of living organisms.
 Special emphasis is placed on cellular and molecular biology of the cell.
-Prerequisite: Successful completion of an NFCC developmental reading course option or appropriate reading placement score on a postsecondary readiness test.
+Note: This is a reading intensive course.
+Discuss options with an advisor.

 BSC 1011C.
-PRINCIPLES OF BIOLOGY II: Four Credits, Four Hours - Lecture and Laboratory.
+PRINCIPLES OF BIOLOGY II: Four Credits, Four Hours - Lecture and laboratory.
 (Spring) This course is a continuation of BSC 1010C.
 This course reinforces the main principles of biology through an emphasis on biodiversity.
 Prokaryotes, protists, fungi, plants and animals are studied within a framework of understanding evolution, structure and function, and ecology.
-Prerequisite: BSC 1010C with a minimum grade of "C."
+Prerequisite: BSC 1010C with minimum grade of "C."